 - The council wanted to adopt the cloud and move to Office 365 to take advantage of the cost-savings and benefits associated with cloud computing.

 - Core collaborated with the council in a series of workshops to understand their needs and design a solution that would fulfil their long-term goals.

-Core’s consultants worked closely with the in-house ICT team to install and configure an Office 365 solution, focused on replacing the existing on-premises Exchange solutions with email and collaboration services based on Skype for Business and Exchange Online.
-They then assisted the team to migrate an initial group of users, ensuring that the process ran smoothly.
+- Core installed and configured an Office 365 solution, with email and collaboration services based on Skype for Business and Exchange Online, then helped migrate the initial group of users.